-If you listen to Wisconsin Public Radio, you might have heard Ben Clark in late March.
+If you listen to Wisconsin Public Radio, you might have heard Ben Clark in late March of 2017.
 WPR used part of Ben’s interview during their Wisconsin Life segment.
 He told about Employers Mutual Insurance and the role that company played in workplace safety, including the use of an audiometer to test hearing in places where workers were exposed to loud noise.

 Listen again here

 A silver fox fur produced in the 1930s by the Fromm brothers of Hamburg in western Marathon County is now included in Wisconsin 101, the online museum of state history.

 Archivist Ben Clark compiled the history of the Employers Mutual Audiometer, and the “exhibit” is now live at the Wisconsin 101 website.